csc-fw/otmb_fw_code/README.md

 Default version is ISE 14.5 which allows to bypass the RX Delay Aligner, thus saving some power consumption.

-### Comments on 2019 Jan.
+### Version control
+master branch code is used for Run2 operation and the compiled date is 2016-03-16

 Starting fro 2016, Yuriy, Jason, Andrew and Tao worked on improving OTMB fw performance and several key new features were added:
  - localized dead time zone in cathode pretriggering
- - CLCT reuse in ALCT-CLCT matching the branch of this version firmware is renamed to 2018OTMBfw on Tao's github. the ISE used for compiling is 14.7
+ - CLCT reuse in ALCT-CLCT matching the branch of this version firmware is renamed to 2018OTMBfw on Tao's github.
+This version was tested in the 2018, late of Run2. and significant efficinecy improvement is observed in  PU~40

+The ISE used for compiling is 14.7

 ### Simulation
 The folder source/simulation contains a test bench, as well as a